jearistiz/guane-intern-fastapi/README.md

 On the other side, all the required endpoints are implemented and tested.

+To deploy this project using docker make sure you have cloned this repository, installed python >= 3.8 and all the dependencies declared under ``Pipfile.lock`` (``requirements.txt`` might be outdated, to update run ``pipenv lock --dev -r > requirements.txt`` after you have installed pipenv).

 To run the docker images just prepare your environment variables in the ``~/.env`` file and run

 ```bash